kubernetes/kubernetes/docs/proposals/dynamic-kubelet-settings.md

 ### Well-defined configmap type for Kubelet configuration

 - There is an alpha version of the `KubeletConfiguration` type: external in `pkg/componentconfig/v1alpha1/types.go`, internal in `pkg/componentconfig/types.go`.
-- We likely want to group related fields of the `KubeletConfiguration` into substructures. @timstclair and I did some brainstorming and came up with some rough potential categories:
+- We likely want to group related fields of the `KubeletConfiguration` into substructures.
+Please note that `v1alpha1` will not be regrouped, but eventually we will start working on this.

+@timstclair and I did some brainstorming and came up with some rough potential categories:

 ---
 - Networking